rushwerks/feefifofum/README.md

     * Tables/step comments: Six spaces

 ## Installation
-Install  `feefifofum` directly from GitHub by running the following command:
+Install `feefifofum` from GitHub by running the following command:
 ```shell
 pip install git+https://github.com/rushwerks/feefifofum.git@v0.3.0
 ```

 ## Usage
-`feefifofum` can run directly on feature files or directories containing feature files.
+`feefifofum` runs directly on feature files or directories containing feature files.
-If directory paths are provided, then feature files in all subdirectories will also be formatted.
+If directory paths are provided, then feature files in all corresponding subdirectories will also be formatted.

 ```shell
 feefifofum <file>                     # Format a single file